-Most of us will have experienced a disrupted sleep and will know how it feels when you can’t seem to fall asleep.
-It may be that you are thinking about the next day or have had a coffee too near to bedtime.
+Most of us will have experienced disrupted sleep and will know how it feels when we can’t seem to fall asleep.
+It may be that you're thinking about the next day or have had a coffee too close to bedtime.
 Perhaps you found it easy to fall asleep, but continue to wake up through the night.
 Either way, a rough sleep can leave you feeling drained and irritable the next day.
-Those who suffer with insomnia will experience these feelings regularly.
+Those who suffer from insomnia will experience these feelings regularly.

 It is estimated that a third of people in the UK have episodes of insomnia during their lives.
-While it is not uncommon, it is believed that it can affect any age.
-However, people over the age of 60 and women appear to be more susceptible.
+While it can affect anyone at any age, people over the age of 60 and women appear to be more susceptible.

 When suffering from insomnia for a long period of time, the patterns of sleep disturbances can become embedded in your subconscious.
 Hypnosis for insomnia aims to communicate with this and suggest positive changes.
 These suggestions will look to break the negative thought patterns causing the problem.

 Often your hypnotherapist will teach you self-hypnosis.
-Using hypnosis for insomnia at home will help you take the tools you’ve learnt in the session room into your everyday life.
+This can help you to develop a routine, as well as learn how to deal with the triggers causing the problem.
+Using hypnosis for insomnia at home will help you take the tools you’ve learned in the session room into your everyday life.